 How it is made?

-Formed from cold rolled steel, recycled metal, which has been laser cut, galvanised, spray and hand painted.
+Formed from cold rolled steel, recycled metal, which has been laser cut, galvanized, spray and hand painted.

 Tzuki's work is sold to galleries, museum shops and boutiques all over Israel and around the world.